 5.5.2 Reliability Unit Commitment (RUC) Process

 (1) The RUC process recommends commitment of Generation Resources, to match ERCOT’s forecasted Load including Direct Current Tie (DC Tie) Schedules, subject to all transmission constraints and Resource performance characteristics.
 The RUC process takes into account Resources already committed in the Current Operating Plans (COPs), Resources already committed in previous RUCs, Off-Line Available Resources having a start-up time of one hour or less, and Resource capacity already committed to provide Ancillary Service.
 The formulation of the RUC objective function must employ penalty factors on violations of security constraints.
 The objective of the RUC process is to minimize costs based on the Resource costs described in paragraphs (5) through (9) below.
 For all hours of the RUC Study Period within the RUC process, Quick Start Generation Resources (QSGRs) with a COP Resource Status of OFFQS shall be considered as On-Line with Low Sustained Limit (LSL) at zero MW.
 QSGRs with a Resource Status of OFFQS shall only be committed by ERCOT through a RUC instruction in instances when a reliability issue would not otherwise be managed through Dispatch Instructions from Security-Constrained Economic Dispatch (SCED).
+For On-Line ESRs, the Hour Beginning Planned State of Charge (SOC) values provided in the COP for a given hour are discounted to ensure sufficient SOC is preserved to meet Ancillary Service Resource Responsibilities, as reflected in the COP.
+Any remaining SOC on the ESR will be considered available for energy dispatch by RUC while respecting the MinSOC and MaxSOC values provided in the COP.

 (2) The RUC process can recommend Resource decommitment.
 ERCOT may only decommit a Resource to resolve transmission constraints that are otherwise unresolvable.
 Qualifying Facilities (QFs) may be decommitted only after all other types of Resources have been assessed for decommitment.
 In addition, the HRUC process provides decision support to ERCOT regarding a Resource decommitment requested by a Qualified Scheduling Entity (QSE).